JianLoong/Call-Log-to-Cal/README.md

-# Call-Log-to-Cal
+# Call Log to Cal

-Android application that enables the upload of logs to Google Calendar
+This app shows all call and sms logs and allows the export to Google Calendar.